mspandit/mspandit.github.io/_posts/2018-07-21-convolutional-layers.markdown

 ![Feature Map](http://neuralnetworksanddeeplearning.com/images/tikz44.png)

 Each neuron in the layer is connected to a different region of the input.
-However, each neuron _is constrained to have the same weights as every other._
-In other words, the neurons in a convolutional layer are identical except for the region of the input they are connected to.
+However, the regions may overlap.
+Furthermore, each neuron _is constrained to have the same weights as every other._ In other words, the neurons in a convolutional layer are identical except for the region of the input they are connected to.
 As a result, the neurons learn to detect one local feature, and the layer becomes a **feature map,** describing _where_ in the image that feature occured.

 The multi-layer perceptron had a layer that looked for 500 different features, each across the entire input.
 Similarly, in practice, numerous two-dimensional